-Sanremo it is undoubtedly the most popular tourist destination of the Riviera dei Fiori and one of the most renowned in all of Liguria.
+San Remo is undoubtedly the most popular tourist destination on the Riviera dei Fiori and one of the most renowned in all of Liguria, thanks to its exceptional climate, enchanting sea and lush vegetation growing in its gardens.

 Since then Sanremo has been transformed and today, in addition to being an ideal city for summer and seaside tourism, it is one popular destination all year round.